Facial peels and laser surgery

 In the last half of this century, men and women have had more leisure time to spend outdoors than in previous generations.
 Many hours spent on outside recreation and the prevalence of both summer and winter vacations have all taken their toll on people’s skin.
 Premature wrinkling is more common now than ever before both men and women seek facial plastics surgery to reverse the effects of sun damaged skin.
 Surgery may also improve the pitted look of acne scars and remove pre-cancerous skin growths called keratosis.

-If you’ve wondered how skin resurfacing with lasers, chemical peeling or dermabrasion could improve the look of your skin, your self-confidence or your health, you need to know laser resurfacing, chemical peeling and dermabrasion are performed and what can expect for these procedures.
-No pamphlet can answer all of your concerns, but this one can provide answers t many common questions about laser resurfacing, chemical peeling and dermabrasion.
+If you’ve wondered how skin resurfacing with lasers, chemical peeling or dermabrassion could improve the look of your skin, your self-confidence or your health, you need to know laser resurfacing, chemical peeling and dermabrassion are performed and what can expect for these procedures.
+No pamphlet can answer all of your concerns, but this one can provide answers t many common questions about laser resurfacing, chemical peeling and dermabrassion.

 Successful facial plastic surgery is a result of good rapport between patient and surgeon.
 Trust, based on realistic expectations and exacting medical expertise, develops in the consulting stages before surgery is performed.
 Your surgeon can answer specific questions about your specific needs.